SpaiR/repoXbot/README.md

 ### Optional
 - check_sign - enable/disable check for signature sent with webhook (default: true)
-- config_path - path to json in repository to configure application features (default: ~/.repoxbot.config.json)
+- config_path - path to json in repository to configure application features (default: .repoxbot.config.json)
-- agent_name - agent name which will be used during interaction with GitHub APi
+- agent_name - agent name which will be used during interaction with GitHub APi (default: RepoXBot-Automation-Agent)
+- use_hash - enable/disable hash creating after changelog updating (default: true)
+- hash_path - if hash functionality enabled this can change file path to save hash (default: hash.txt)

 ## Features configuration
 To enable changelog generation / changelog validation / pull request labeling you should create configuration json